LukasPtakauskas/GitTest/README.txt

 # GitTest
-This line was added in GitHub.com
+This line was added in GitHub.com this is a test project //That line wasn't
-V That line wasn't V
-this is a test project